Bantee-Golf/laravel-media-manager/readme.md

-# File and Media Handling Package for Laravel 6
+# File and Media Handling Package for Laravel 6 and 7

 ## Installation